Unreal beauty near Danube

 Iron Gates links four valleys and four gorges through which the Danube shows its changeable nature.
 Golubac Gorge, Gospodjin Vir, Mali and Veliki Kazan are the gorges that are unified into one - the Iron Gate.
 Kazan is a place in the Djerdap Gorge in which the river seems to boil (as in boiling cauldron) because of the many vortices located in there.
-The deepest part of the Danube through the gorge is about 90 meters and it is one of the maximum recorded depth of a river in the world.
+The deepest part of the Danube through the gorge is about 90 meters and it is one of the maximum recorded depths of a river in the world.

-Kazan is a place where the Danube is the narrowest (160 meters), from a wall Ploce, located above Kazan, you can see a beautiful view of the Djerdap.
+Kazan is a place where the Danube is the narrowest (160 meters).
+From a wall Ploce, located above Kazan, you can see a beautiful view of the Djerdap.
 At the exit of Mali Kazan there is a Hajducka watermill.

 The Europe’s largest monument in the wall is located in Djerdap Gorge.
-The monument is 40 meters high and it was built by powerful Romanian businessman Constantin Dragan who invested a fortune in the chiseling Decibel statue on the Romanian side of Djerdap gorge.
+The monument is 40 meters high and it was built by powerful Romanian businessman Constantin Dragan who invested a fortune in the chiseling Decebal statue on the Romanian side of Djerdap gorge.
 It is said that he invested nearly two million dollars to the monument in which creation participated 12 carvers and several dozen of climbers.
-Its building lasted ten years, it was interrupted several times and it is very controversial - especially because a lot of dynamite was spent in its building.
-The most intrigued is the inscription on the monument: "Decebalus Rex Dragan Fecit” literally translated as Decibel ruled or won but Dragan built.
+Its building lasted for ten years, it was interrupted several times and it is very controversial - especially because a lot of dynamite was spent in its building.
+The most intriguing is the inscription on the monument: "Decebalus Rex Dragan Fecit” literally translated as "Decebal ruled or won but Dragan built".
 If you pay attention on the top of the statue you can see the cross - the legend says that a young couple jumped from the top of the monument because of their tragic love.

-Sailing the Iron Gates is not the only thing this area has to offer.
+Sailing through the Iron Gate is not the only thing this area has to offer.
 We kindly recommend you to visit Golubac Fortress which is still under reconstruction.
 It is not known exactly when it was built or who built it, but it is first mentioned in the writings from the thirteenth century as a Hungarian facility.
 It is therefore characterized as a medieval fortress.
 Golubac Fortress has a rich history, and many battles were fought over this fortress.
 Serbian Prince Lazar tried to conquer this building several times unsuccessfully, but at the beginning of the fifteenth century this building became Serbian property.
-Fortress has long been neglected and left to the ravages of time, but is now under the reconstruction and it is announced that it will be open for visitors during the year.
+Fortress has been neglected for long and left to the ravages of time, but is now under the reconstruction and it is announced that it will be open for visitors during the year.
 In addition to the fortress a visitor center and bike path are to be build, so there will be a lot of ways you can enjoy this part of the Iron Gates.

 We also recommend you to visit Silver Lake and see why it is one of the most popular destinations among domestic tourists.
-Lepenski Vir is also one of the mandatory stop of the tour that will introduce you to one of the most complex and the most important culture of the prehistoric period.
-The archaeological site was discovered in the period from 1965 to 1970 under the leadership of Professor Srijovic from Belgrade University.
+Lepenski Vir is also one of the mandatory stops of the tour that will introduce you to one of the most complex and the most important cultures of the prehistoric period.
+The archaeological site was discovered in the period from 1965 to 1970 under the leadership of Professor Srejovic from Belgrade University.
 In Lepenski Vir you will get to know the ancient culture of fisherman and hunters who also had their own religious rituals and the specific cultural heritage in the form of the famous fish-like statues.